The Clearances and how one family is affected, and nostalgia for the Scottish islands in the 60s and 70s.

-Captain Oliphant – this story is based on the island of Bute off the west coast of Scotland.
-It is set in the early nineteen sixties and features two young boys and their encounters with a ships’ captain who has worked in various environments from Clyde puffers to the famous Clyde steamers of the time to ships in the merchant navy… or did he?
+Captain Oliphant – This story is set on the island of Bute off the beautiful west coast of Scotland.
+It is the early nineteen sixties and features two young boys and their encounters with a ships’ captain who has worked in various types of ships, environments and locations from Clyde puffers to the famous Clyde steamers of the time to ships in the merchant navy… or did he?

-“Two miles doon the road” – travels around the Hebrides circa 1970 including visits to Mallaig, Skye, Lewis and Harris, the Uists, Benbecula, and finally to Barra.
-It features the exploits of four young lads during their journey, the glorious Hebridean scenery they encounter, and the interesting people they meet on their travels.
+“Two miles doon the road” – Travels around the Hebrides circa nineteen seventy and includes visits to Mallaig, Skye, Lewis and Harris, the Uists, Benbecula, and finally to Barra.
+It features the exploits of four young lads during their event-filled journey, the glorious Hebridean scenery they encounter, and the many interesting people they meet on their travels.

-An Island Disaster – This story returns to the fictitious island of Lassa for a tragedy that also involves the Scottish Government as well as local islanders and others, and including Jane McKechnie who featured some of in the earlier stories in my first book “Free as the Wind” – see the Lassa Stories and Lassa 2012
+An Island Disaster – This story returns to the fictitious island of Lassa for a major tragedy that also involves the Scottish Government as well as local islanders and others, and again including Jane McKechnie – see “Free as the Wind” – Lassa Stories and Lassa 2012

 Fishing for Submarines – A further event on Lassa for Jane McKechnie to attend to.
 This time she tussles with the Ministry of Defence at Westminster

-The Great Storm – The title speaks for itself and again is based on Mull.
-This time, however, the islands of Iona and Staffa also feature, and PC Cameron Liddle also makes a return as he and his fellow police office Eilidh Young battle against various incidents that arise due to the great storm.
+A Wild Island Storm – The title speaks for itself and again is based on Mull.
+This time, however, the islands of Iona and Staffa also feature, and PC Cameron Liddle also makes a return as he and his fellow police officer Eilidh Young battle against various incidents that arise due to a wild island storm.